Some tall buildings in Hua-lian downtown area render the panorama of Hua-lian City.

 Follow the bikeway signs along the road to head all the way south.

-You will come across Chi-lai-bee Lighthouse on your way.
+You will come by Chi-lai-bee Lighthouse on your way.

 Following the signs, you'll pass through Port of Hua-lian.
 You'll also pass through Bei-bin Park and Nan-bin Park after the intersection between Mei-lun Creek Estuary and Two Train Stations Bikeway.